Currency

 -

-In several randomized studies involving adults with elevated cholesterol, administration of 10 g of powdered fruiting bodies daily for 4–6 weeks reduced LDL-C and total cholesterol by 5-10%.
+In several randomized studies involving adults with elevated cholesterol, taking 10 g of powdered fruiting bodies daily for 4–6 weeks reduced LDL-C and total cholesterol by 5–10%.

 -

-Key compounds: eritadenine and β-glucans that regulate fat metabolism.
+Key compounds: eritadenine and β-glucans that help regulate fat metabolism.

 -